Hebraization of surnames

-Hebraization began as early as the days of the First and Second Aliyot and continued after the establishment of the State of Israel.
-The widespread trend towards Hebraization of surnames in the days of the Yishuv and immediately after the establishment of the State of Israel was based on the claim that a Hebrew name provided a feeling of belonging to the new state.
-There was also the wish to distance from the lost and dead past and from the forced imposition of foreign (e.g. German) names in the previous centuries.
+Hebraization began as early as the days of the First Aliyah.
+The widespread trend towards Hebraization of surnames in the days of the Yishuv (i.e., Palestinian Jews) and after Israel's founding was based on the idea of returning to an authentic Jewish identity and thus having a stronger sense of one's Israeli Jewishness.
+Likewise, it was also tied in with the desire among diaspora Jews to distance themselves from the lost and dead past of exile and also from the imposition upon Jews of foreign names in previous centuries.

-The process has not ended: among the thousands of Israelis who currently apply for legal name changes each year, many do so to adopt Hebrew names.
-A similar phenomenon was observed with Latvian surnames, whose de-Germanization was part of the Latvian national movement during the interbellum.
+The process of Hebraization among the Jewish diaspora has continued since Israel's founding in 1948; among the thousands of olim and olot who currently apply for legal name changes in Israel each year, many do so to adopt Hebrew names and thereby assimilate into a shared Jewish national identity, chiefly with Mizrahi Jews.

 History

 In the Yishuv

 Among the Yishuv (the first to return to Eretz Yisrael—the Land of Israel), there was a strong feeling of sh'lilat ha-golah (Hebrew: שלילת הגולה "negation of the diaspora/Exile"), which often included the exchange of Diaspora surnames for purely Hebrew ones.
-Part of the Zionist movement was not only aliyah, it was also wanting to create an image of an Israeli Jew that would be different from the stereotypical perception of Yiddish-speaking, shtetl-living, weak Diaspora Jews, and these things were a significant part of the people of the First and Second Aliyot.
+Part of the Zionist movement was not only aliyah, it was also wanting to create an image of an empowered Israeli Jew that would be different from the stereotypical perception of oppressed Yiddish-speaking, shtetl-living, weak Diaspora Jews, and these things were a significant part of the people of the First and Second Aliyot.
 Some of the immigrants of the First Aliyah (1882–1903) Hebraized their surnames, and the practice became widespread during the Second Aliyah (1904–1914).

-Jewish Agency booklet
+Booklet by the Jewish Agency

 This process started with individuals like Eliezer Ben-Yehuda (Perelman) and was adopted by the New Yishuv.
-Before the founding of the State of Israel, in 1944, the Zionist leadership and the Jewish National Council proclaimed it the "Year of naturalization and the Hebrew name".
+In 1944, before the founding of the State of Israel, the Zionist leadership and the Jewish National Council proclaimed it the "Year of naturalization and the Hebrew name".
 A special committee under the chairmanship of Mordechai Nemzabi, the Jewish Agency advisor on matters of civilian defense, published a booklet which contained guidelines on the creation on new Hebrew surnames.